aeqz/purescript-array-reverse/README.md

 This time, recursion is implicit: **we are defining our function within a general recursion scheme**.

-But all these versions have a performance problem due to purity: **every time that uncons and snoc are called, the accumulator array is entirely copied**.
+But all these versions have a performance problem due to purity: **every time that uncons and snoc are called, the input and accumulator arrays are respectively copied**.
 We can allow mutability in a controlled manner within the [ST](https://pursuit.purescript.org/packages/purescript-st/6.0.0) monad to create a [new](https://pursuit.purescript.org/packages/purescript-arrays/7.1.0/docs/Data.Array.ST#v:new) array and [push](https://pursuit.purescript.org/packages/purescript-arrays/7.1.0/docs/Data.Array.ST#v:push) the elements of the original array one by one from right to left by mutating the new one:

 ```haskell
 reverseST arr =